The Complete Guide to Helpdesk Software in 2026

 Frequently Asked Questions About Helpdesk Software

 Different tools for different jobs.
-CRM (Salesforce, HubSpot) manages the full customer relationship—sales pipeline, marketing campaigns, contact records.
+CRM (Salesforce, HubSpot) manages the full customer relationship - sales pipeline, marketing campaigns, contact records.
 Helpdesk software focuses specifically on support: tickets, conversations, response times.
 Think of CRM as the customer's permanent record, helpdesk as the tool for handling their requests.
-Most companies use both—the helpdesk integrates with the CRM so agents see relevant customer data while responding.
+Most companies use both - the helpdesk integrates with the CRM so agents see relevant customer data.

 Depends heavily on pricing model.
 Per-seat platforms run $15-100/agent/month, so a 5-agent team pays $75-500/month.
-Free tiers exist (Freshdesk Free, Zoho Desk Free) but with significant limitations—usually no messaging channels, limited automation, minimal reporting.
-Flat-rate pricing models make costs predictable regardless of team size—look for plans that include all channels without per-seat charges.
+Free tiers exist (Freshdesk Free, Zoho Desk Free) but with significant limitations - usually no messaging channels, limited automation, minimal reporting.
+Flat-rate pricing models make costs predictable regardless of team size.

 Startups need fast setup, affordable pricing, and room to grow.
-Avoid enterprise tools (Zendesk, Salesforce Service Cloud)—you'll pay for complexity you don't need.
+Avoid enterprise tools (Zendesk, Salesforce Service Cloud) - you'll pay for complexity you don't need.
 Free tiers work for 1-2 people but break down quickly.
 For early-stage teams, look for platforms with all-inclusive pricing that won't punish you for adding team members.
-Ease of use matters more than feature count when you're moving fast.

 Yes, but implementation varies wildly.
 Some platforms include WhatsApp natively in their base pricing.
 Others (Zendesk, Freshdesk) offer it as a paid add-on, often $50-200/month extra.
-You'll also need a WhatsApp Business API account (Meta's business messaging platform)—some helpdesks help set this up, others leave you on your own.
+You'll also need a WhatsApp Business API account - some helpdesks help set this up, others leave you on your own.
 Always verify WhatsApp pricing before committing.

 For a cloud-based platform with 3-5 agents: 1-3 days for basic setup (connect email, invite team, create a few quick replies).
-1-2 weeks to fully operationalize (templates for common scenarios, automation rules, training).
+1-2 weeks to fully operationalize (templates, automation rules, training).
 Enterprise deployments with SSO, custom integrations, and data migration can take 1-3 months.
-Most vendors offer trial periods—use them to test real workflows before committing.

-Shared inbox is a simpler category—multiple people accessing the same email account (think [email protected] in Front or Help Scout).
+Shared inbox is simpler - multiple people accessing the same email account (think [email protected] in Front or Help Scout).
 Helpdesk software is more comprehensive: ticket tracking, status workflows, SLA management, reporting dashboards, knowledge bases.
 Shared inbox tools are great for small teams who primarily use email.
-Helpdesk software makes sense when you need more structure, multiple channels, or detailed analytics.
+Helpdesk software makes sense when you need more structure or multiple channels.

-At 20 emails/day with one person handling them, you can probably manage with Gmail.
+At 20 emails/day with one person, you can probably manage with Gmail.
 But consider: Will volume grow?
 Are customers reaching out on channels beyond email?
 Do you ever need to hand off to someone else?
-If you answered yes to any of these, setting up a helpdesk now (while volume is low) beats scrambling to migrate when things get chaotic.
-Many flat-rate options are under $50/month—cheap insurance for growing businesses.
+If you answered yes, setting up a helpdesk now beats scrambling when things get chaotic.
+Many flat-rate options are under $50/month.

-Not yet—AI is making agents more efficient, not replacing them.
-Current AI features include: reply suggestions (agent picks the best one), auto-categorization (routing tickets to the right queue), chatbots for simple FAQs (deflecting easy questions).
+Not yet - AI is making agents more efficient, not replacing them.
+Current AI features include: reply suggestions, auto-categorization, chatbots for simple FAQs.
 Complex issues, emotional customers, and anything requiring judgment still need humans.
-The teams getting the most from AI are those using it to handle the repetitive stuff so agents can focus on the interesting problems.
+Teams getting the most from AI use it to handle repetitive stuff so agents can focus on interesting problems.

 Ready to try Converge?